christiaan-fourie/dropio/.github/instructions/projectinfo.instructions.md

 ---

-**Last Updated:** Current implementation status and technical details
+**Last Updated:** Now includes the new "insane" streamlined settings & upload panel and